idaholab/fenix/doc/content/getting_started/contributing.md

    git checkout devel
    ```

-1. Clean and reset devel to get it up to date (make sure you do not have any changes on devel, because you would lose that):
+1. Fetch and reset devel to get it up to date (make sure you do not have any changes on devel, because you would lose that):

    ```
-   git reset --hard upstream/devel && git submodule update --init
+   git fetch upstream && git reset --hard upstream/devel && git submodule update --init
    ```

 1. Create new branch: